factorhouse/kafka-local/README.md

 ## Run Kpow Community Edition (Optional)

-The community edition of Kpow for Apache Kafka is free to use by individuals and organisations, you should check it out..
+The community edition of Kpow for Apache Kafka is free to use by individuals and organisations.

+You can check it out if you like, but the configuration in this repository doesn't require Kpow in any way.

 ![Kpow UI](/resources/img/kpow-overview.png)